Jerz > Writing > Academic > Research Papers [ Title | Thesis | Blueprint | Quoting | Citing | MLA Format ]

 3. Use Sources Appropriately

-Unless you were asked to write an opinion paper or a reflection statement, for short papers assigned early in the semester, your professor probably expects you to draw a topic from the assigned readings (if any).
+Unless you were asked to write an opinion paper or a reflection statement, your professor probably expects you to draw a topic from the assigned readings (if any).

 - Some students frequently get this backwards — they write the paper first, then “look for quotes” from sources that agree with the opinions they’ve already committed to.
 (That’s not really doing research to learn anything new — that’s just looking for confirmation of what you already believe.)

 - Start with the readings, but don’t pad your paper with summary.

 - Many students try doing most of their research using Google.
 Depending on your topic, the Internet may simply not have good sources available.

 - Go ahead and surf as you try to narrow your topic, but remember: you still need to cite whatever you find.
 (See: “Researching Academic Papers.”)

 When learning about the place of women in Victorian society, Sally is shocked to discover women couldn’t vote or own property.
 She begins her paper by listing these and other restrictions, and adds personal commentary such as:

 Women can be just as strong and capable as men are.
 Why do men think they have the right to make all the laws and keep all the money, when women stay in the kitchen?
 People should be judged by what they contribute to society, not by the kind of chromosomes they carry.